Monsieur Beaucaire (novel): Plot

-After more confrontations, Beaucaire reveals himself as a French prince, Louis-Philippe d'Orléans, hiding from his cousin, King Louis XV of France, who is angry at him for failing to submit to an arranged marriage.
+After more confrontations, Beaucaire reveals himself as a French prince, Louis-Philippe d'Orléans, hiding from his cousin, King Louis XV, who is angry at him for failing to submit to an arranged marriage.
 The ambassador has come to Bath to escort him home now that his royal cousin has relented.
 In the course of recounting his adventures, Beaucaire calls Winterset "that coward, that card-cheat."
 Lady Mary asks his forgiveness and he gives it lightly.
 He announces his intention to return to France and marry the woman the king had chosen for him, Henriette de Bourbon-Conti.